ericvera/scdate/README.md

 ### :gear: getFullDateString

-Get the full string representation of the given date in the given locale.
+Returns a string representation that includes all of the date components of the given date formatted according to the given locale.

 | Function            | Type                                                         |
 | ------------------- | ------------------------------------------------------------ |